runcken/django-e-diary/README.md

 This script:
 - update all schoolkid's marks less then '4' for '5',
 - remove all schoolkid's chastisements,
-- add random commendation for random last subject in schoolkid's schedule,
+- add random commendation for last subject's lesson in schoolkid's schedule,
-- limit number of commendations (for 15) by removing old commendations
+- limits number of commendations (for 15) by removing old commendations.

 ## How to install